 In addition, the projects actions must be:

-As the fund has been oversubscribed in the past, all projects will be assessed against a range of open-space criteria and priority may be given to covenantors who have not previously received a grant.
+As the fund has been oversubscribed in the past, all projects will be assessed against a range of open-space criteria.
+These are listed below.
+Priority may be given to covenantors who have not previously received a grant.

 Stewardship/engagement: The extent to which a project will provide enhanced opportunities for stewardship or engagement, this can be direct with the covenantors, locally in the community, regionally or nationally.

-Ecological enhancement: The extent to which a project will provide a direct positive impact on a rare or threatened species, or their habitat.
+Ecological enhancement: The extent to which a project will provide a direct positive impact on a rare or threatened species, or the habitat for.